How to Make a Grazing Table for 40

 - Dips and jams: Place these in small bowls or in their original containers, with a small spoon.

 - Add fruit and veggies: I typically add fruit and veggies next because I want to make sure that there is COLOR interspersed throughout the grazing table.
 If you hold these items until last, you'll have to squeeze them into the empty spaces.
-Arrange them in piles and in lines flanking the cheese.
+Arrange them in piles and in lines next to the cheese.

 - Place all of the serving utensils, and enjoy!